Moroccan Zaalouk Recipe (Eggplant Salad/Dip)

 Step Three – Eggplants

 Remove the eggplants from the oven and let cool.
 Remove the stems and skins.
 The exterior skin should peel off like unwrapping a gift.
-If there are excessive seeds, you can remove them.
+If there are excessive seeds, you can scoop them out.

 Place the interior of the eggplant in a colander and let it drain for 20 minutes.
 Press down occasionally to help squeeze out any remaining water.
 Then, roughly chop the eggplants.